IMPRS Board Member

 Communication & Collective Movement • Bayesian inference • Neural networks • Information • Meerkats

-Decision-making • Collective Behavior • Bonobos
+Decision-making • Foraging Behavior • Bonobos

 I am a landscape ecologist interested in understanding how the past and present landscape impacts animal movement and human wildlife conflict.
 My current research focuses on quantifying nutritional landscapes in tropical forests using remote sensing.
 I use machine learning with hyperspectral imaging to model tree species distribution and sugar content of Dipteryx fruits.
 With this, I aim to understand drivers of animal movement and behavior at the community level.